nbekavac/TimelyApp/README.md

  C#, ASP.NET CORE, Entity Framework, SQL Server, Angular
  <br>

- If necessary, configure ConnectionString in appsetting.json in TimelyAPI with your own database connection.
+ If necessary, configure ConnectionString in appsetting.json in TimelyAPI.sln with your database connection.